The Right Questions to Ask During an Interview

 Of all the types of questions to ask, the simplest is the closed question.
 A closed question asks something that the interviewee responds to with a simple yes or no. By giving them the option to answer like this, they may not expound on their answer beyond the one word.

 When developing questions, try to avoid this method.
-A simple modification can lead into an open question format.
+A simple modification can lead to an open-question format.

 Open

 The open question gets the interviewee to talk about a subject more effectively.
 The interviewee might give factual information chronologically or linearly.
-They also might talk about their personal opinion of a situation or interpretation of some piece of information.
-Simply adding "how" or "why" to the beginning of a question could result in an open question.
+They also might talk about their personal opinion of a situation or interpretation of a piece of information.
+Simply adding "how" or "why" to the beginning of a question helps create an open question.

 Amplifying

 For example, "Friends tell me you come from a long line of military service as far back as the War of 1812."
-This gives the interviewee the impression that the interviewer researches and is interested in who they are as a person.
-By showing care and interest, the interviewer may generate better responses.
+This gives the interviewee the impression that the interviewer researched and is interested in who they are as a person.
+By showing care and interest, the interviewer may generate better responses from the interviewee.

 Clarifying

-Clarifying questions seek to clarify interviewee answers.
+Clarifying questions seek to clarify the interviewee's answers.
 Use these questions to verify the order of events or get the interviewee to restate the response, including new information.
 Sometimes the respondent may have certain colloquialisms that are not understood, to which a clarifying question will help define the answer successfully.

 For example, "Did I hear you say...?" or "Can you repeat that so I can be clear on the order of events?"